 Which? is the UK’s consumer champion, here to make life simpler, fairer and safer for everyone.
 Our research gets to the heart of consumer issues, our advice is impartial, and our rigorous product tests lead to expert recommendations.
 We’re the independent consumer voice that influences politicians and lawmakers, investigates, holds businesses to account and makes change happen.
 As an organisation we’re not for profit and all for making consumers more powerful.

 Which?
 Conversation is your space to share your experiences and opinions about the consumer issues that are affecting you, and work together with Which? experts and others to further build and grow in understanding.

 Which?
-Conversation is open to all – you don’t need to be a Which?
+Conversation is open to everyone over the age of 18 – you don’t need to be a Which?
 Member to participate.

 We’ve created the following guidelines to keep this a welcoming and open space for all, and to ensure you get the most from your experience here:

 - Keep your comments relevant to the topic at hand, and encourage others to do so as well.
 This helps people to find and join the conversation.
 Veering off topic to add context or colour to your point is fine, but please do bring the conversation back on track, or move the conversation to the weekly roundup or the Lobby (if really off topic).

 - Debate the idea or the argument being made, not the person making it.
 Don’t resort to personal attacks on other people.
 We can’t agree all the time; should you disagree with someone, be polite and speak how you would like to be spoken to.

 - Post links that help to explain your point.
 These add helpful context to the point you are making, and enable people to explore and learn further.
 This may cause your comment to go into moderation temporarily while the moderation team checks it.
 However, be assured we’ll do this as quickly as possible.

 - Cite your sources.
 You can post texts or links from an outside source if it credits the author and it doesn’t infringe the rights of any third party.